Mathics3/Mathics3-development-guide/docs/what-is-mathics.rst

 extractable from the that, should you want to build your PDF, you'll need to have various TeX packages installed.

-Front ends Mathics-Django and mathicsscript use the Mathics Kernel.
+Front ends Mathics3-Django and mathicsscript use the Mathics3 Kernel.

 Mathics3 Character Tables and Tokenizer
 ---------------------------------------